 Agatha is a 23 year old driver-guide and founder-owner of Afro Lioness Adventures based in Arusha.
-Born in Murangi, she is from the largest tribal group in Tanzania, the Sukuma, who inhabit the area south of Lake Victoria between Mwanza Gulf and the Serengeti Plain.
+Born in Murangi, she is from the Pare ethnic group, who are indigenous to the Pare Mountains in northern Tanzania, part of the Kilimanjaro Region.

 A keen and enthusiastic student at both school and college, Agatha’s warm and welcoming personality, vibrant energy and love of wildlife and tribal culture made her destined to follow a career in tourism.
 She took every opportunity to learn skills that would help her achieve her dream, from becoming fluent in English to being able to drive and repair safari vehicles on the most challenging roads – being one of only two women in a class of 120 student mechanics made her also appreciate just how unusual and obstacle-ridden her journey would be to become one of Tanzania’s most sought after driver-guides!